tmargraf/TidyData_WearableComputing/CodeBook.md

 ### Files
 The dataset includes the following files:

-- ' ': The desired tidy dataset.
-This is the output of the project after the code runs.

 - 'run_analysis.R':  My code file to create the tidy data sets.

 - 'activity_labels.txt':  This file associates the activities to a numeric value.
 My code read in this file to create row names.